 Chiropractor or ART - there are many modalities

 4. Salt Bath

-- I've used it with some great results, especially during week long biking stage races
+We really like this method and have used it with great results, especially during long endurance events

-- for serious athletes and people using their body a lot physically I would suggest seeing your RMT 1 x per week.
+for serious athletes and people using their body a lot physically we would suggest seeing your RMT 1 x per week.

 7. aerobic recovery workout

 this is a super easy session

 keep the HR low, the idea is to enhance the removal of waste products by increasing blood supply to the tired muscles, but to not make more by going too hard